From Experience: 6 Ways to Spot Accommodation Scams in Germany

 Written by Stefanie Herta

-Moving to Germany as an international student is a thrilling and once-in-a-lifetime experience, but securing the right place to live can quickly become one of the most stressful parts of the journey.
+Moving to Germany as an international student is a thrilling and once-in-a-lifetime experience.

-With high demand for accommodation, unfamiliar systems, and cultural nuances, finding accommodation remains one of the biggest logistical challenges many international students face in Germany.
+However, increasing demands for accommodation, unfamiliar systems, and cultural nuances, securing accommodation remains one of the biggest logistical challenges many international students face in Germany.

-Earlier, Prashant (CCP DEGIS Munich) and I were interviewed by DER SPIEGEL about our experiences in the German housing situation as international students – a topic i’ve come to know inside and out.
+Earlier this year, Prashant (CCP DEGIS Munich) and I were interviewed by DER SPIEGEL about our experiences navigating the German accommodation system as international students – a challenge many continue to face.

-Accommodation scams are a growing concern, especially on fast-moving platforms like Facebook, WG-Gesucht and Ebay Kleinanzeigen.de.
-These scams can be emotionally and financially draining, and they’re often cleverly disguised.
+Unfortunately, accommodation scams are a growing concern, especially on fast-moving platforms like Facebook, WG-Gesucht, and eBay Kleinanzeigen.
+These scams are often cleverly disguised, emotionally exhausting, and can lead to serious financial loss.

-1. You’re Asked to Pay a Deposit Before Receiving Keys for the Apartment.
+1. You’re Asked to Pay a Deposit Before Receiving the Keys

-• NEVER transfer money before receiving keys to your new apartment or WG, even if you have signed a contract.
+• Stop!
+Don’t transfer a cent until the keys are in your hand, even if you have signed a contract.

-• Exceptions of this include the public housing “Studierendenwerk” or certain reputable private student accommodation options.
+• Exceptions to this include the public housing “Studierendenwerk” or certain reputable private student accommodation options.

 2. The Photos Look “Too Good to Be True”.

-• My experience: Once, I was looking at a lovely apartment in Berlin from a Facebook post, and when I did a reverse Google search, I realized the photo actually came from a property in FRANCE!
-Not Germany, and certainly not Berlin… Thus, it was a clear scam.
+• My experience: I was looking at a lovely apartment in Berlin from a Facebook post, and when I did a reverse Google search, I noticed the photo originated from a property in FRANCE, not Germany!

 3. The “Landlord” Says They Can’t Meet You Beforehand.

-• Landlords and main tenants alike have an obligation to offer you the chance to view and inspect the accommodation before signing any contracts.
+• Landlords and main tenants alike must offer you the chance to view and inspect the accommodation before signing any contracts.

 • Common excuses involve claiming they are currently overseas or too occupied with work to provide a viewing.

-• If they continue to refuse, even after their “trip”, that’s definitely a red flag!
+• If they continue to refuse, even after their “trip”, that’s a red flag!
 Consider elsewhere.

 4. “No Anmeldung” = No Possibility to Officially Register the Address to Yourself.